Agent Mode

 03 · Sequence drafting

 Building a five-step LinkedIn sequence from scratch is the highest-friction setup task in outreach.
 Most teams ship a passable v1 and never edit it again.
-The brain solves the cold-start problem: give it your offer, your ICP, and your pod's voice, and it drafts the whole sequence — connect note, follow-up, message two, the InMail, the bump — in one pass.
+Pilot solves the cold-start problem: give it your offer, your ICP, and your pod's voice, and it drafts the whole sequence — connect note, follow-up, message two, the InMail, the bump — in one pass.

 • Full multi-step sequence drafted from your offer + ICP + voice